MitchProbst/ACME-GymEnvs/README.md

 # ACME-GymEnvs

-# Barebones Installation Guide
+### Barebones Installation Guide
-Environments here were built based off of Gym version 0.10.4, which was the latest version as of March 2018.
+The Environments here were initially built based off of Gym version 0.10.4, which was the latest version as of March 2018.

 Make sure you have gym installed following the instructions found [here](https://github.com/openai/gym) or [here](https://gym.openai.com/).